-You’re ready to move Mom into assisted living, but how do you make her space feel less like a hospital room and more like her home?
+You’re ready to move Mom into assisted living, but how do you make her space feel less like a dormitory and more like her home?

 It’s all about what you bring in.